blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 ### 2. Understands Humans

-- Acknowledges human weaknesses:
+- Acknowledges Human Weaknesses:
-	- Make mistakes under pressure (Kahneman)
+	- We make mistakes under pressure (Kahneman)
-	- Miss the whole when seeing only parts (Meadows)
+	- We miss the whole when seeing parts (Meadows)
-	- Accustomed to compromise (Altshuller)
+	- We're accustomed to compromise (Altshuller)

-- Compensate with systems:
+- Compensates with Systems:
 	- ROD: Be complete in design phase
 	- TFD: Verify with feedback
-	- DGTF: Enforce carefulness
+	- DGTF: Force thoughtfulness

 - Result:
 	= Human + System = Sustainable quality